Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 { \bf References}

 { \bf Acknowledments}

 We are grateful to B. Zinkl and G. Mattoni for helpful discussion.
+We acknowledge the support from International Center for Materials Nanoarchitectonics (MANA) in the National Institute for Materials Science (NIMS), Japan.
 This work is supported by JSPS KAKENHI (Nos.
-JP15H05852, JP15K21717, JP22H01168 and JP26287078), JSPS-EPSRC Core-to-Core Programme (No. JPJSCCA20170002), and the Swiss National Science Foundation (SNSF) through Division II (No. 184739).
-M. S. A. and J. W. A. R. acknowledges funding from the EPSRC International Network Grant ``Oxide Superspin'' (No. EP/P026311/1).
+JP15H05852, JP15K21717, JP22H01168, JP23K17670, JP22H04473 and JP26287078), JSPS-EPSRC Core-to-Core Programme (No. JPJSCCA20170002), and the Swiss National Science Foundation (SNSF) through Division II (No. 184739).
+M.S.A. and J.W.A.R. acknowledges funding from the EPSRC International Network Grant “Oxide Superspin” (No. EP/P026311/1).

 { \bf Authors Contributions}